francawinter/articles/react-2/react-2.md

 See the [CodeSandbox example here](https://codesandbox.io/s/props-example-8mks2?file=/src/App.js).

 It’s just that this solution doesn’t look simple and clean.
-It’s not that we want to pass certain properties to the component, it’s more that we want to **definde what’s inside**.
+It’s not that we want to pass certain properties to the component, it’s more that we want to **define what’s inside**.
 In this case, use React children!

-## React children in action 👶
+## React Children In Action 👶

 You don’t pass children like a property, you place it **inside the component tags** as if you'd write plain old HTML.